About Jeff Parker

 Jeff recommends putting your money into your lenses.
 His wife, Mary O. jokes that his Canon 600mm f/4 was “our new car for a long while.”
-In spite of the cost, he’s never regretted the purchase as it has allowed him to get some of his most amazing shots.
-His next purchase will be a Canon 200-400mm f/4 lens with Internal 1.4x Extender.
+In spite of the cost, he’s never regretted the purchase as it has allowed him to get some of his best shots.

 Jeff recommends carbon-fiber tripods for two reasons: 1) They are lighter weight for the same strength and; 2) They don’t conduct the cold as much when you’re working in places like Bosque del Apache or Patagonia.

-Each has pros and cons and he uses them in difference circumstances.
-The Induro is great because it goes quite high (Jeff’s over 6-feet tall) and can use it without having to stoop over.
-For those lying-on-the-ground flower shots and such, the Induro also works well due to no center post.
+The Induro is great because it goes quite high and Jeff can use it without having to stoop over (Jeff is over 6-feet tall).
+For those lying-on-the-ground flower shots, the Induro also works well due to no center post.
 Its large-diameter leg locks are easier on the hands than the Gitzo (and faster to change); however, they can sometimes inadvertently come loose and a leg will start to collapse.
 The Gitzo, then, isn’t as much of a quick-change artist, but it tends to stay put better.